HabitatFramework/UserGuide/interface/interface.rst

 .. note::

-	* If the default date for the selected data source has been configured, the ‘Vague Date’ field will be updated to the default date.
-If the default date has not been defined, then the ‘Vague Date’ field must be updated manually.
+	* If the default date for the selected data source has been configured, the 'Vague Date' field will be updated to the default date.
+If the default date has not been defined, then the 'Vague Date' field must be updated manually.
 See 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details of how to define default source dates.
-	* For boundary importance and habitat importance there can only be one source set as ‘Primary’ or ‘Secondary’ for each field.
+	* For boundary importance and habitat importance there can only be one source set as 'Primary' or 'Secondary' for each field.

 .. _history_tab: